-Apfelrotkohl (Red Cabbage with Apples) is a favourite side dish of ours.
+Apfelrotkohl (Red Cabbage with Apples), also called Rotkohl or Blaukraut, is a favorite side dish of ours.
 It is a traditional German recipe.
-We like to grow our own red cabbage and prepare the dish once the cabbage is harvested and there are lots of apples to go with it, too.
+We like to grow our own red cabbage and prepare the dish once the cabbage is harvested in the fall and there are lots of apples to go with it, too.
 Then I freeze it and it is all ready for winter.
 Sure, you can also make the red cabbage recipe fresh anytime.

-The cabbage we grow in our short growing season never gets very big, so I used 2 cabbages for the amount of one.
+Apfelrotkohl for us starts with cabbage seeds in early spring, tending to the plants, harvesting, and finely cooking a big pot of it.
+The cabbage we grow in our short growing season never gets very big, so I often used 2 cabbages for the amount of one.

-It fills the pot to the edge, but do not worry, it cooks down quite a bit.
+If it fills the pot to the edge, do not worry, it cooks down quite a bit.

 To make this yummy treat is way simpler than one would think.
-The only trouble is the red colour on your hands, the cutting board, and everything else that the red cabbage would touch.
+The only trouble is the red color on your hands, the cutting board, and everything else that the red cabbage would touch.
 But it is so worth it!
-Let’s get started.

-- Fry chopped onions in oil till they turn a colour
+- Sautee chopped onions in oil or water

-- Add chopped cabbage, fry till it cooks down (ca. 10 minutes)
+- Add chopped cabbage, cook till it cooks down (ca. 10 minutes)

 - Add apples

-- Cover, turn down heat to medium to low and let simmer for 30 - 40 minutes
+- Cover, turn down the heat to medium to low, and let simmer for 20 - 30 minutes

-Red cabbage with apples minus the sweetener and oil can also be fermented instead of cooked.
-A real treat for taste and health.
-A mast have book for fermented vegetables is: Fermented Vegetables: Creative Recipes for Fermenting 64 Vegetables & Herbs in Krauts, Kimchis, Brined Pickles, Chutneys, Relishes & Pastes.
+A must-have book for fermented vegetables is Fermented Vegetables: Creative Recipes for Fermenting 64 Vegetables & Herbs in Krauts, Kimchis, Brined Pickles, Chutneys, Relishes & Pastes.